Sainz Wins Dakar First Stage, Bike Champion Sunderland Crashes Out - UrduPoint

 Their punishments resulted in Honda's American rider Ricky Brabec being awarded the stage win.

+Brabec leads Kevin Benavides by 19sec in the overall standings with prologue winner Toby price third, 20sec off the lead.

-This year's Dakar stretches 8,549 km over 15 days of racing, including a four-day excursion into the as yet unexplored desert dunes of the vast Rub' al-Khali, or Empty Quarter.
+This year's Dakar stretches 8,549 km over 15 days of racing, including a four-day excursion into the desert dunes of the vast Rub' al-Khali, or Empty Quarter.

 Some 790 riders, drivers and co-drivers set off in an array of motorcycles, cars, quads, trucks and light vehicles when the race started on the shores of the Red Sea.